For your UPC matters, we are in a unique position in terms

 Other EU member states may join in the near future.

-The Unified Patent Court will therefore have jurisdiction and its decisions will extend their effects on a market of more than 300 million people.
+The decisions of the Unified Patent Court will extend over 18 countries and will affect a market of more than 300 million people.

-Our lawyers and patent attorneys have gained a stellar reputation in dealing with the more challenging patent disputes of the last decades.
-We are used to assisting international clients in global patent litigation and we are capable of pleading in Italian, English, German and French.
-Trevisan & Cuonzo ranks among the best equipped European law firms to understand, deal with and manage the challenges and opportunities posed by the new system.
+Our lawyers and patent attorneys have gained a stellar reputation in dealing with many highly challenging patent disputes over the last 30 years.
+We regularly assist international clients in global patent litigation and we are capable of pleading in Italian, English, German and French.
+Trevisan & Cuonzo ranks among the best equipped European law firms to fully comprehend, deal and manage the challenges and opportunities posed by the new system.

 We have been involved in the UPC project since its inception and have closely followed its evolution, thus we know the rules of the game and the best strategies to navigate them to reach the client’s goals.
 Below is a selection of our publications on the topic over the last 10 years.